Best Examples of Biophilic Buildings in Commercial Real Estate — Biofilico Wellness Interiors

 That rooftop will accommodate a restaurant, landscaping by Harris Bugg, an estimated 10,000 plants and a passive water capture system for irrigation on-site reducing the building’s water demands.

-This is an example of how to enhance well being in office buildings through a combination of natural lighting, natural landscapes and green walls as key biophilic design principles.
+This is an example of how to enhance well being in office buildings through a combination of natural light, natural landscapes and green walls as key biophilic design principles.

 https://www.fabrix.london/project-item/blackfriars-se1/